DJ LeMahieu Player Props: Yankees vs. Mets

 DJ LeMahieu At The Plate

-- LeMahieu is batting .233 with 16 doubles, two triples, eight home runs and 27 walks.
+- LeMahieu has 16 doubles, two triples, eight home runs and 30 walks while batting .232.

-- LeMahieu is batting .222 with one homer during his last games and is on a four-game hitting streak.

-- LeMahieu has reached base via a hit in 57 games this season (of 85 played), and had multiple hits in 13 of those games.
+- LeMahieu has reached base via a hit in 57 games this year (of 86 played), and had multiple hits in 13 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.